 Flying By the Seat of Your Pants Doesn't Work

-Most anyone who is in debt, at one time or another, has decided that they need to get their debt paid off.
-So they haphazardly begin paying down the debt without a concrete plan in place as to how to do it.
+So many people who are in debt at some point decide they need to get their debt paid off.
+So they haphazardly begin paying it down without a concrete plan in place.

 This rarely works.

-But when it’s time to get out of debt, flying by the seat of your pants just doesn’t work.
-It’s way too easy to revert back to old habits after a few weeks or months, making little to no real progress financially.
+But with getting out of debt, flying by the seat of your pants just doesn't work.
+It's way too easy to revert back to old habits after a few weeks or months, making little to no real progress financially.

 In this series I'll detail 5 steps you need to take that will ensure that you get out of debt and succeed financially for the rest of your life.

-Before you start the process there are a few things you absolutely must do.
+You may be anxious to get started, but hang on just a minute… Before you start the process there are a couple of things you absolutely must do.

 You Have to Get Mad

-Next, you absolutely, positively have to decide that you want to get out of debt no matter what, and that once you’re done with it you’ll never go back.
-If you’re wishy-washy about it at all, then you may not be dedicated enough see it through.
-You have to be mad enough at the debt to kill it for good.
+Next, you absolutely, positively have to decide that you want to get out of debt no matter what.
+Then, once you're done with it, you'll never go back.
+If you're wishy-washy about it, then you may not be dedicated enough see it through.
+You have to be mad enough at your debt to kill it for good.

 Then You Gotta Get Naked

-Then you have to take one scary step that so many people fail to take when it comes to getting out of debt.
-It’s one of the most logical steps in getting started, yet most people never consider doing it.
-If they do, it strikes fear in their hearts because it’s so counter to what we’re all taught.
+Then you have to take one scary step that most people never take when they start the process of getting out of debt.
+It's one of the most smartest things you can do, yet most people never even consider it.
+And for the ones that do, it strikes fear in their hearts because it's so counter to what we're all taught.